franklesniak/NE-Illinois-Native-Plants/README.md

 The Excel file will download and will be present in your `Downloads` folder.
 Navigate to the folder, then open the downloaded file with Excel.

-## What Ares are Covered by This Project?
+## What Areas are Covered by This Project?

 This database covers the following counties in **Illinois**: